vidomarkas/insight-wordpress/README.md

 ## How to use:

-* Download & place WordPress folder to (*Wherever you installed XAMPP*)\xampp\htdocs
+* Download & place wordpress folder to (*Wherever you installed XAMPP*)\xampp\htdocs
 * Move the downloaded insight-wordpress theme to (*Wherever you installed XAMPP*)\xampp\htdocs\wordpress\wp-content\themes
 * Run XAMPP as administrator(windows).
-Run Apache and MySQL
+Start Apache and MySQL
+* Click on MySQL Admin and create database and a user with admin rights
+* In your browser go to localhost/wordpress and install wordpress with your previously set credentials
+* Once installed change active theme to insight
+* Open the insight theme directory (for example C:\xampp\htdocs\wordpress\wp-content\themes\insight) with code editor
-* Run ```npm install``` in terminal
+* Run ```npm install``` in terminal (You need to have node installed on ypur machine for this)
 * Run ```gulp``` in terminal
-* Create following pages in WordPress admin panel: about, news, projects, services, contact with corresponding templates
+* Create following pages in WordPress admin panel: about, news, projects, services, contact choosing the corresponding templates from the menu (you may want to have classic editor plugin installed)
-* Install contact-form-7 for the form in contacts page, create new form & edit form id in the contact page short code
+* Install contact-form-7 plugin
 * In code-form-7 create new form, paste following code

 ```